osmphp-archived/osmdocs-docs/10-contributing-to-osmdocs.md

 # Contributing To OsmDocs

-We want this project to become community-driven.
+I want this project to become community-driven.

 It is released under open-source license.
 You can contribute to it on GitHub: